 CAUSES OF LEFT KNEE PAIN

 Injuries, mechanical problems, various types of arthritis, and other issues can result in knee pain.
-In addition to the bones, cartilage, and ligaments that make up the joint itself, a knee injury may also impact any of the tendons, ligaments, or bursae that surround your knee joint.
-ACL rupture, fractures, torn meniscus, and knee bursitis are a few of the more common knee injuries.
+In addition to the bones, cartilage, and ligaments that make up the joint itself, a knee injury may also impact any of the tendons, ligaments, or bursae surrounding your knee joint.
+ACL rupture, fractures, torn meniscus, and knee bursitis are some common knee injuries.
 Loose body, iliotibial band syndrome, a dislocated kneecap, and foot pain are a few examples of mechanical problems that can lead to knee pain.
 There are more than 100 different kinds of arthritis.
-Osteoarthritis, rheumatoid arthritis, gout, pseudogout, and septic arthritis are the types most likely to affect the knee.
+Osteoarthritis, rheumatoid arthritis, gout, pseudogout, and septic arthritis are most likely to affect the knee.

 Depending on the cause, knee pain may vary in location and intensity.